abhinavajith123/Agentic_AI_Chatbot/README.md

 ```

 ## Sample queries :
-What is Agentic AI
+*What is Agentic AI*
-What are agents
+*What are agents*
-What are the characteristics of an Agent
+*What are the characteristics of an Agent*
-What are the categories and Types of Agentic Systems
+*What are the categories and Types of Agentic Systems*
-Whatis the capital of India
+*What is the capital of India*